Zendro-dev/Zendro-dev.github.io/setup_data_scheme.md

 Storing the association via paired-end foreign keys means that both associated data-models contain a reference (foreign key) to the associated records.
 Storing the keys in that way guarantees read and search efficiency, especially in a distributed context, at the cost of time and storage-space when handling write actions.
 Since the keys are stored at both ends the information needs to be updated at both ends as well, which is slower and more prone to errors.

 Many-to-many associations can be stored via paired-end associations.
 In this case both models will hold an array attribute which will store ids from the associated records.
 These two attributes will be described in the association as `sourceKey` and `targetKey`.
-Also, for indicating that the association is a many-to-many association via arrays as foreign key, we need to specify in the association info the `implementation` field as `foreignkey`.
+Also, for indicating that the association is a many-to-many association via arrays as foreign key, we need to specify in the association info the `implementation` field as `foreignkeys`.

 To define paired-end foreign key associations the following arguments need to be added: